reactivemobile/kotchain/README.md

 This is a tiny implementation of a [blockchain](https://en.wikipedia.org/wiki/Blockchain) written in Kotlin.
 It's not representative of a complete system in that it's not distributed.
 Instead it consists of just a single node, intending to demonstrate the core concept of blockchain technology.

+Build the executable jar using `./gradlew jar` and run with `java -jar build/libs/kotchain.jar`

-Running the code in Main.kt creates the node with a blockchain and adds the genesis block.
+This creates the node with a blockchain and adds the genesis block.
 Then you'll see the instructions:
 ```
 Instructions
 ------------